typescene/typescene.github.io/docs/ref/ManagedList.md

 #### See also {#see_also}
 [`ManagedMap`](./ManagedMap), [`ManagedObject`](./ManagedObject), [`ManagedReference`](./ManagedReference).

 ## ![](/assets/icons/spec-class.svg)class ManagedList {#ManagedList}
 {:.spec}

 Represents an list of managed objects.
 The objects in the list are _ordered_ and _unique_, ensuring that there are no gaps or repeated list items.

+#### Child references

+If a managed object property that is decorated with [`@managedChild`](./managedChild) gets assigned a `ManagedList` instance, the parent-child relationship will extend to the items in this `ManagedList`.
+In other words, the items in a `ManagedList` that is itself a managed child object, will become managed children of the list itself.

+In this case, removing objects from the `ManagedList` object will destroy these objects.
+Adding objects to the `ManagedList` will 'move' them from their current parent, if any.

 ### Constructor
 ```typescript